Starting a restaurant or food truck? Here are some tips and tricks you may need.

 Taxes must inevitably be discussed when starting any new business.
 While your accountant will cover the basics, you still must comply with federal and state income withholding tax laws.
 In North Carolina, the Department of Revenue might potentially prevent you from conducting business if you receive a violation.
 These issues can be confusing- and a local attorney can help you ensure compliance with the law before it becomes an issue.

-Additionally, restaurants must charge sales and use tax to their customers based on the county or town where they are located.
-Food trucks experience an even more complicated situation, where a truck may have to charge one sales tax to the lunch crowd in Belmont, and another to evening concert goers in Gastonia.
+Additionally, a restaurant must charge sales and use tax to their customers based on the county or town where they are located.
+Food trucks experience an even more complicated situation, where a truck may have to charge one sales tax to the lunch crowd in Belmont, and another to evening concertgoers in Gastonia.
 An accountant can help you navigate the ins and outs of what to charge and where.
-An attorney can be a great resource to help you navigate applying for sales tax permits for your business.
+An attorney can be a great resource to help you navigate applying for sales tax permits for your restaurant.

 Conclusion

-While you and your business partners may be concerned about start-up costs in seeking advice of trusted professionals, this investment in your business will yield greater returns by getting your business off to the right start.
+While you and your business partners may be concerned about start-up costs in seeking advice from trusted professionals, this investment in your restaurant business will yield greater returns by getting your business off to the right start.
 Engaging knowledgeable accountants, insurance agents, and attorneys on the front end may help avoid costly issues in the future.
-Our firm stands ready to help.
+Our hospitality law firm stands ready to help.

 MHC Law’s Corporate and Non-Profit Section consists of Nancy Borders Paschall, William Sain, and Amelia Lowe.
 For further assistance or questions, please contact our office for your specific corporate legal needs.